alexkowsik/react-expense-manager/README.md

 # Group Expense Manager

-A very simple app to track group expenditure with an optional budget.
+A simple app to track group expenditure with an optional budget.

 Built with React and deployed via Netlify [here](https://alexkowsik-expense-manager.netlify.com/).